TerryV8/click-count/docs/replication.md

 ```

 Now, to start using the cluster, you need to run the following as a regular user:

+The $HOME/.kube/config should not exist, if so, delete it.
 ```console
 mkdir -p $HOME/.kube
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config